2020 E. coli Counts

 Wells 1, 3, 4, 5, 6, 10, 11, 12 and 13 are drawing from the sand and gravel aquifer.
 Well 7 is the deep sandstone aquifer.
 The depths of wells 2, 8, and 9 are unknown.
 A better idea of the aquifer that each well draws from can be obtain by reviewing the well drilling log.
 Not all well logs were found for the wells tested.

-Of the 13 private wells tested in 2019 two had a positive total coliform and none had a positive E-coli (fecal coliform).
+Of the 13 private wells tested in 2020 one had a positive total coliform but tested negative for E-coli (fecal coliform).
 None of the thirteen private wells tested exceeded the nitrate nitrogen drinking water standard.
-Only three had levels that were detectable, and they were both below the drinking water standard (Table 1).
+Only four wells had levels that were above detection levels, and they were below the drinking water standard (Table 1).

 In addition to the private wells tested in this program thirteen public water supply systems were also looked at in terms of nitrogen and bacterial test results.
 Public water supply wells include municipal wells, restaurants, bars, hotels, schools, and subdivision wells.
 Public water supply systems are required to annually test their water for a wide range of parameters including nitrate nitrogen, total and fecal coliform bacteria.

-The 2019 testing of these thirteen wells found bacteria to be absent and nitrate nitrogen to be below the drinking water standard (Table 2).
-It should be noted that the five highest nitrate values found in the thirteen public water supply wells were all located in the western portion of Geneva Lake’s groundwater shed.
+The 2020 testing of these thirteen wells found bacteria to be absent and nitrate nitrogen to be below the drinking water standard (Table 2).
+It should be noted that the highest two nitrate values found in the thirteen public water supply wells are located in the western portion of Geneva Lake’s groundwater shed, in an area of agriculture land use.

 Table 2.
 Public Well Testing Results, Walworth County.